ykalidin/be-tools/docs/Running-on-RMS.md

      <property name="ProjectName.QA.ws.jmx.agentName" value="inference-class"/>
     ```

-    For more informationabout hot deployment property group, see the "RMS Server Configuration Property Reference" section in *TIBCO BusinessEvents WebStudio Users Guide*.
+    For more information about hot deployment property group, see the "RMS Server Configuration Property Reference" section in *TIBCO BusinessEvents WebStudio Users Guide*.

     Alternatively, you can add these JMX connection details for the project from the **Settings** page in TIBCO BusinessEvents WebStudio.
 For details, see *TIBCO BusinessEvents WebStudio Users Guide*.